StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 A hovel beside the river, heavy with moss and fungi.
 Within dwells Math - approaching his 80th year.
 He is deeply knowledgable of herbal remedies and cures - any poison native to Alban, Ruislip or the Mid-Isles can be cured here.
 Each such cure costs 200sp, and requires special preparation.
 He throws the money into the river at night - he needs little.

+He knows all the herbal Wards, but does not share them for fear of upsetting Enid once again.

 ### 04.19 Weeping Demon

 Atop the cliffs, a squat, rough-stone figure with a grinning face and a frog-belly watches the sun rise.
-The top of it's head is concave, forming a bowl to collect rainwater.
+The top of its head is concave, forming a bowl to collect rainwater.
 This water flows from its eyes, and falls down the cliff-face.
 This is a demon, petrified by deceit.

 ### 05.19 Caernfon